Beauty and the Beast (2017 film): Theatrical

-Beauty and the Beast premiered at Spencer House in London on February 23, 2017.
+The world premiere of Beauty and the Beast took place as a Spencer House Royal World Charity Event in London on February 23, 2017.
 The US premiere was held at the El Capitan Theatre in Hollywood on March 2, 2017.
 The stream was broadcast on YouTube.

-A sing along version of the film released in over 1,200 US theaters nationwide on April 7, 2017.
+A sing-along version of the film released in over 1,200 US theaters nationwide on April 7, 2017.
 The United Kingdom received the same version on April 21, 2017.

 The film was re-released in New York City and Los Angeles for a one-week engagement starting December 1, 2017.
 The movie was an awards push as the 2017–18 awards season heated up.

 On March 16, 2015, Disney announced the film would be released in 3D on March 17, 2017.
 The first official presentation of the film took place at Disney's three-day D23 Expo in August 2015.

 On February 10, 2017, IMAX announced that the film would have an expanded aspect ratio of 1.90:1, revealing 26% more picture, only in IMAX theatres.

 Home media

-Beauty and the Beast was released on Blu-ray, DVD, and Digital HD on June 6, 2017.
+Beauty and the Beast was released on Blu-ray, DVD, Blu-ray 3D and Digital HD on June 6, 2017.
 The film debuted at No. 1 on the NPD VideoScan overall disc sales chart, with all other titles in the top 20, collectively, selling only 40% as many units as Beauty and the Beast.
 The film regained the top spot on the national home video sales charts during its third week of release.
 Overall, the film made a revenue of $85.1 million from home video sales with 4.3 million units sold, making it the second best-selling film of 2017 behind Moana.
-Beauty and the Beast was released on 4K Blu-ray on March 10, 2020, along with the original animated film.
+Beauty and the Beast was released on 4K Blu-ray and on Digital Movie Copy 4K ULTRA HD Streamable Version Downloadable Format on March 10, 2020, concurrently along with the original animated feature film.